Key takeaways

 USDA loan FAQ

-• USDA loans do not require PMI, as PMI is only for borrowers of conventional loans who put down less than 20 percent.
-Instead of charging mortgage insurance, USDA loans charge two fees: the upfront guarantee fee (which equals 1 percent of the loan amount) and an annual fee (which equals 0.35 percent of the loan amount, charged yearly).
+• USDA loans do not require PMI: That’s only for borrowers of conventional loans who put down less than 20 percent.
+Nor do they require the sort of mortgage insurance premiums FHA loans charge.
+Instead, USDA loans charge two fees: the upfront guarantee fee (which equals 1 percent of the loan amount) and an annual fee (which equals 0.35 percent of the loan amount, charged yearly).